zarr-developers/VirtualiZarr/docs/contributing.md

 Open `docs/_build/html/index.html` in a web browser (on MacOS you can do this from the terminal using `open docs/_build/html/index.html`).

 ## Making a release

+Anyone with commit privileges to the repository can issue a release.

 1. Navigate to the [https://github.com/zarr-developers/virtualizarr/releases](https://github.com/zarr-developers/virtualizarr/releases) releases page.
 2. Select draft a new release.